doctorfree/nvim-lazyman/README.md

-  printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates do not install Homebrew, Neovim, or any other tools" printf "\n    -u displays this usage message and exits" printf "\nCommands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'" printf "\nWithout arguments lazyman installs and initializes ${LAZYMAN}" printf "\nor, if initialized, an interactive menu system is displayed.\n"
+  printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates do not install Homebrew, Neovim, or any other tools" printf "\n    -u displays this usage message and exits" printf "\n    'status' displays a brief status report and exits" printf "\nCommands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'" printf "\nWithout arguments lazyman installs and initializes ${LAZYMAN}" printf "\nor, if initialized, an interactive menu system is displayed.\n"